SamuelSau/DroneProject/README.md

 ## CI

-Enforcing CI with docker and GitHub actions to use cppcheck as static analysis
+Enforcing CI with Docker and GitHub Actions for testing purposes such as unit tests

 ## Materials of purchase